testit-tms/api-client-dotnet/docs/TestRunsApi.md

 <a id="createandfillbyworkitems"></a>
 # **CreateAndFillByWorkItems**
-> TestRunV2ApiResult CreateAndFillByWorkItems (CreateAndFillByWorkItemsRequest createAndFillByWorkItemsRequest = null)
+> TestRunV2ApiResult CreateAndFillByWorkItems (CreateTestRunAndFillByWorkItemsApiModel createTestRunAndFillByWorkItemsApiModel = null)

 Create test run based on configurations and work items